compsoc-edinburgh/htb15-hacker-olympics/README.md

 It's Uber for Piggybacks
 ------------------------

-Write a script (Python, bash, whatever) that generates a random startup name using two words from the [Urban Dictionary's API](http://api.urbandictionary.com/v0/random)
+Write a script (Python, bash, whatever) that generates a random startup name using two words from the [Urban Dictionary's API](http://api.urbandictionary.com/v0/random).
+A bit of creativity here will help!

 You'll need this for part 2...